LXEC 261 / EU Regulation

 03Highest-Disruption Routes

-ZRH → CDG (Zurich–Paris CDG)8% delay rate, year-round
+ZRH → CDG (Zurich–Paris CDG)Moderate disruption, year-round

-ZRH → FCO (Zurich–Rome)7% delay rate, summer
+ZRH → FCO (Zurich–Rome)Moderate disruption, summer

-ZRH → BCN (Zurich–Barcelona)7% delay rate, summer
+ZRH → BCN (Zurich–Barcelona)Moderate disruption, summer

 04How We Handle Your Claim